-Announcing our New Ballot of Mountain Bike Hall of Fame Nominees for 2019!
+Announcing the Mountain Bike Hall of Fame Nominees for 2019!

 Dafydd (Dah-fvid) Davis is a Welsh climber, fell runner and avid mountain biker whose impact in the design and creation of UK mountain bike trail systems cannot be overstated.
 Over the last twenty years he has utilized his well rounded background as an outdoorsman to not just establish trails, but to create the worlds first national development strategy for mountain bike trails and tourism.
 More…